bboxy/bitfire/README.md

 44444000
 00005555
-05666660        note: the last bit of 5 is added with the 6th nibble 0700dd77	note: bit 0 and 2 can be formed to one partition, this are the remaining bits 1, 3, 4 7d788888	note: resulting table is big, but this saves a masking operation and decodes 7 bits at once!
+05666660        note: the last bit of 5 is added with the 6th nibble 0700dd77	note: bit 0, 2 can be formed to one partition, this are the remaining bits 1, 3, 4 7d788888	note: resulting table is big, but this saves masking and decodes 7 bits at once!
 ```

 As one can see, the quintuples can be partitioned in some way, but in the gcr encoding choosen this is very restricted.
 Bit 2 even reflects the same bit in the gcr and raw data, bit 0 can also be clipped of and added again with ora, adc or eor.
 So a quintuple can be partitoned like this: